lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 At the time of the paper, CNNs were the best-performing model architecture for learning features.

-Since image classification problems are typically [[Close-Set]] (all possible test classes well represented in the training set), [[Categorical Cross-Entropy Loss|Softmax Loss]] is a suitable loss function choice.
+Since image classification problems are typically [Close-Set](Close-Set) (all possible test classes well represented in the training set), [Categorical Cross-Entropy Loss](../../permanent/categorical-cross-entropy-loss.md)itable loss function choice.
 In this case, the features learned by the backbone model only need to be separable enough so the classifier can distinguish between classes.

 However, in facial recognition, you cannot pre-collect all possible test identities in the training set for face recognition.
-We call these problems [[Open-Set Classification]].
+We call these problems [Open-Set Classification](Open-Set Classification).
 Therefore, for facial recognition, we need to learn discriminative features.

 Discriminative features have two properties: